How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Difficult Complexity

-Another important cost-determining factor to consider is the team type you’re partnering with.
+Another important cost-determining software development factor to consider is the dedicated development team type you’re partnering with.

 Your preferred team affects the price of hiring developers in multiple ways.
 Software development cost is affected by the following:

-- The seniority and experience of developers involved,
+- The seniority and experience of the developers involved

 The Seniority of Developers Involved